Ik0ri4n/ik0page/src/content/blog/2023/02-09_kitctfctf-22-slots.md

 ![file output]({file})
 ![strings output]({strings})

-From that we can already determine that we are dealing with a stripped binary.
+From that we can already determine that we are dealing with a stripped C++ binary.
 Additionally, we can assume that we need to find a debug key and that the binary reads and prints the flag in some special case.

-Now, I won't show exactely how to reverse each method since that does not make much sense as the author.
+Now, I won't show exactly how to reverse each method since that does not make much sense as the author.
 I will however show you the important functions and give some hints as to how you might understand them (using ghidra as an example, as I only use that decompiler currently).
 Additionally, I will give you some insights on my thought process.

+Another note before we start: please use the provided setup for testing to avoid problems because of different `rand` implementations!

 #### Backtracking from "flag.txt"

 As always, we could locate the `main` function from the entry point.
-In this case however, we can also quickly localize a `print_flag`-method by tracing the defined strings.
+In this case however, we can also quickly localize a `print_flag`-method by tracing the defined string "flag.txt".
 Going up one function, we find a method that is key to the program: `print_result`.
 It contains the logic for deciding the result of the game.
 I improved the readability a bit here by generating a struct from the parameter value and by changing some values to named booleans to get this state: